Quantum speed limit for observables from quantum asymmetry: Introduction

 The quantum speed limit is a fundamental restriction on the maximum speed with which a quantum system can evolve \cite{Frey2016QINP,Deffner2017JPA}.
 Thus, it sets a crucial constraint in different information-processing protocols leveraging quantum dynamics such as quantum computation and communication \cite{Lloyd2000Nature,Ashhab2012PRA,Deffner2020PRR}, quantum control \cite{Canvea2009PRL,Campbell2017PRL,Aifer2022NJP}, quantum metrology \cite{Giovannetti2011NPhot,Campbell2018QST}, quantum thermodynamics \cite{Deffner2010PRL,Mukhopadhyay2018PRE,Funo2019NJP,Deffner2025QST}, and recently in the speed of quantum resources \cite{Mohan2022NJP,Campaioli2022NJP,Allan2021Quantum,Pratapsi2025QST,Marvian2016PRA_2}.

 The first example of a genuine quantum speed limit was derived by Mandelstam and Tamm as an operational and a rigorous reformulation of the Heisenberg uncertainty relation for energy and time \cite{Mandelstam1945}.
 Since then, extensive efforts have been made to study its rich aspects from various angles and along different directions \cite{Bhattacharyya1983JPA,Fleming1973,Anandan1990PRL,Pati1991PLA,Uhlmann1992PLA,Vaidman1992AJP,Uffink1993AJP,Margolus1998PD,Kupferman2008PRA,Levitin2009PRL,Jones2010PRA,Taddei2013PRL,Campo2013PRL,Deffner2013PRL,Pires2016PRX,Campaioli2018PRL,OConnor2021PRA,Poggi2021PRXQ,Hamazaki2022PRXQ,Deffner2022EPL}.
 The usual approach to define quantum speed is based on the state distinguishability via some notion of distance in state space.
 Note, however, that there are pairs of quantum states which are perfectly distinguishable in the state space, but their expectation values relative to a physically relevant observable are equal or very close to each other.
 This observation has led to recent efforts to study quantum speed and its limit based on using the speed of the quantum expectation value of an observable in a state \cite{Mohan2022PRA,Pintos2022PRX,Shrimali2024PRA}.
+A related notion of speed of operator growth is discussed in Refs. \cite{H_rnedal_2022,Carabba:2022aa}.
 In the present work, we discuss the relation between the speed of expectation value of an observable and quantumness arising from the noncommutativity between the observable and the state.

-Consider a quantum system with a time-dependent state $\varrho(t)$ on a Hilbert space $\mathcal{H}$.
-Then the quantum ``speed'' associate with an observable $K$ is given by the rate of change of its expectation value \cite{Mohan2022PRA,Pintos2022PRX,Shrimali2024PRA},
+Consider a quantum system with a time-dependent state $\varrho(t)$ \revAB{acting} on a Hilbert space $\mathcal{H}$.
+Then the quantum ``speed'' associated with an observable $K$ is given by the rate of change of its expectation value \cite{Mohan2022PRA,Pintos2022PRX,Shrimali2024PRA},

 where for any operator $O$ the angular brackets denote an average over the time-dependent state, $\la O\ra =\tr{O\,\varrho(t)}$.
 In the definition \eqref{quantum speed of observable}, we have included a factor $1/2$ for later convenience.
 Interestingly, this notion of speed is also the starting point for deriving the Mandelstam-Tamm bound \cite{Mandelstam1945}, where for pure $\varrho(t)$ the observable $K$ is chosen as the projector onto $\varrho(t)$.